iceye-ltd/product-documentation/docs/productguide/ordering.md

 # Ordering ICEYE Products
 ICEYE offers timely and reliable global SAR imaging.
 This section describes the tasking process for new ICEYE collections and how to order archived imagery from ICEYE’s catalog.
+The type of SAR collections available to order are described in [ICEYE Products](../products/#types-of-sar-collection).

 ## ICEYE Tasking